bastien34/mastering_cookiecutter_OOo_extension/README.md

 Soon, we'll let a script in `tools` dir to generate it.

+# TODO:

+- Handle images (toolbar and extension)

+- generate correct Environ in module (for now it's fixed to previous values) and requires manual changes

+- data validation: eg. extension_name shouldn't be capitalized nor accepting blank spaces.

+- supports only **string** and **boolean** types !

 ### General Vars
 |Keys               | Default values                      | Note         |